dotnet/dotnet-docker/samples/dotnetapp/dotnet-docker-selfcontained.md

 ## Build and run the sample for Linux ARM32 with Docker

-You can build and run the sample for ARM32 and Raspberry Pi with [Build .NET Core Applications for Raspberry Pi with Docker](dotnet-docker-arm32.md) instructions.
+You can build and run the sample for ARM32 and Raspberry Pi with the [Use .NET Core and Docker on ARM32 and Raspberry Pi](dotnet-docker-arm32.md) instructions.
 To create a self-contained application with those instructions, you need to use the [Dockerfile.debian-arm32-selfcontained](Dockerfile.debian-arm32-selfcontained) Dockerfile.

+## Build and run the sample for Linux ARM64 with Docker

+You can build and run the sample for ARM64 with the [Use .NET Core and Docker on ARM64](dotnet-docker-arm64.md) instructions.

 ## More Samples